dajuancancode/crypto-api/README.md

 ## ToDo

 - [x] Create /api routes
-- [ ] Create utility functions to get the data from the CoinMarketCap api
+- [x] Create utility functions to get the data from the CoinMarketCap api
-- [ ] use axios to fetch the data from the CoinMarketCap api
+- [x] use axios to fetch the data from the CoinMarketCap api
-- [ ] send the data needed for the app to the route in JSON form
+- [x] send the data needed for the app to the route in JSON form
+- [ ] work on generating a 404 page